CeliaRipple/CeliaRipple.github.io/streamflowanalysis.md

 # Lab 4
 # Introduction
-For lab 4, we looked at the same study area, but used a batch procress to run data to do hydrological analysis.
-We then used this batch process to run data from ASTER as we did in the first lab and SRTM data collected by NASA at 1 arc second on the same area of mnt.
+For lab 4, we looked at the same study area but used a batch procress to run data to do hydrological analysis.
+We then used this batch process to run data from ASTER (same granules as lab3) as we did in the first lab and SRTM data collected by NASA at 1 arc second on the same area of mnt.
 Kilimanjaro.
-SRTM Elevation can be found here:  https://lpdaac.usgs.gov/products/srtmgl1v003/ and the SRTM number files can be found here: https://lpdaac.usgs.gov/products/srtmgl1nv003/
+SRTM Elevation can be found here:  https://lpdaac.usgs.gov/products/srtmgl1v003/ and the SRTM number files can be found here: https://lpdaac.usgs.gov/products/srtmgl1nv003/ The granules I used were: S03E037 and S04E037

 The purpose of this lab was to evaluate level of error and uncertainty that there is in creating a stream flow analysis using this process.
 # Process
 The batch process for the hydrological anaylsis of ASTER data looks like this [ASTER Batch Process](mosaic_utmproj_hillshade_sinks_sinkremoval_flowaccumulation_Channelnetworks.bat)
 The batch process for the same analysis with SRTM data looks like this [SRTM Batch Process](Mosaic_UTMproj_hillshade_sinks_sinkremoval_flowAcc_Channels_SRTM.bat)
 Notice that the only difference between the two models are the prefix names and the file locations of the data.